sherschm/RotaryInvertedPendulum/README.md

 Then, it generates a 'swing-up' trajectory to get the pendulum from $\theta_2=0$ to $\theta_2=\pi$, using Interior point optimisation:

 <img src="./anims/swing_up.gif" alt="spin-up gif" width="500"/> <img src="./plots/swing_up_traj.png" alt="swing-up response" width="400"/>

 ## Next steps...
-- System Identification methodology to improve model parameters
+- System Identification methodology to improve model parameters from motion data.
 - Feedback Control (such as LQR)